 Increasing productivity without increasing your workload might seem like a fantasy—but that’s what we’re here for.
 Learn how work management tools like Asana can help you increase productivity in the workplace and minimize work about work.

 Increasing productivity without increasing your workload might seem like a fantasy—but there are actionable steps you can take to become a more productive person.
-Here are 13 tips to start improving your productivity, today.Get more done with Asana
+Here are 13 tips to start improving your productivity, today.Boost productivity with Asana

 Problem: There’s too much going on in your workplace, which is distracting.